gabyah92/CodeforcesRankingGUI/README.md

 I have created this project overnight to scrape rankings from Codeforces for my batch in **CMRIT** and through my consultancy **Pyramid**.

-The first input box accepts tokens, which can be used to scrape codeforces handles by multiple tokens.
+The first input box accepts tokens, which can be used to scrape codeforces handles by multiple tokens separated by Comma's.
 Useful when scraping results for a set of people having the same token name in their handle.
-EX : CMRIT25_HallTicketNumber
+EX : CMRIT25_HallTicketNumber.

 The Excel sheet will be generated in the same directory as the jar file, in a folder called Leaderboards.